uswitch/ustyle/styleguide/content/design/usability-testing.md

       </div>
     </p>

-   <li>Help users recognise, diagnose, and recover from errors - Error messages should be expressed in plain language, precisely indicate the problem, and constructively suggest a solution.</li>
+   <li><strong>Help users recognise, diagnose, and recover from errors</strong> - Error messages should be expressed in plain language, precisely indicate the problem, and constructively suggest a solution.</li>
     <p>
       <div class="us-grid-row">
         <div class="us-col-md-6">